wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Some(f func(i int, item T) bool) bool` [#](collection.go#L218)
 * `collection.go:218:226` [#](collection.go#L218-L226)

-Some returns a true value if at least one item within the current collectionresolves to true as defined by the predicate function f.
+Some returns a true value if at least one item within the current collection resolves to true as defined by the predicate function f.

 ```go
 package main